Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Zeros on the critical line

-Let us choose one of the left edge critical zeros in Figure \ref{allcrit}, say the edge point 3b with characteristics $\Delta^*$ and $\rho_y^*$ listed in Table \ref{edgetable}.
+\textbf{Application and comparison with the direct computations.} Let us choose one of the left edge critical zeros in Figure \ref{allcritintro}, say the edge point 3b with characteristics $\Delta^*$ and $\rho_y^*$ listed in Table \ref{edgetable}.
 After the numerical evaluation of the coefficients $a, b, c$ and $d$, the expansion (\ref{expansion}) takes the form

 The fitting of numerical data for the up branch (the $+$ sign) implies the prefactor $4.87412$ to $\sqrt{\Delta-\Delta^*}$ and the one $22.686$ to $\left( \Delta-\Delta^* \right)$, while for the down branch (the $-$ sign) the corresponding prefactors $-4.87415$ and $22.230$ deviate a bit more from the ``exact'' ones in (\ref{expansion3b}), but they are still suitable.